What is Autism?

 - defining someone as the sum of their deficits reduces them to a generalised ‘diagnosis’, instead of valuing them as a unique person with a human mind that is designed to change and develop

-The Human Brain develops only in Relationship with another Person, not alone
+The Human Brain Can Only Develop in Relationship with another Person, not Alone